By Eric Aldrich

-The Watcha Woodlands are an area of transition, where fire-dependant scrub oak woodlands meet lush meadows, and provide a wide diversity of plants and wildlife.
+The Watcha Woodlands are an area of transition, where fire-dependant scrub oak woodlands meet meadows, and provide a wide diversity of plants and wildlife.
 The woodlands also have a “frost bottom,” a narrow valley that pools cold air and concentrates the sun’s heat, resulting in remarkable temperature extremes—sometimes even frost in early summer.
 A wide array of moths and butterflies can be found in the scrub oak woodlands here, including many rare species, like the imperial moth and woolly gray moth.

 Eric Aldrich is a marketing specialist for The Nature Conservancy.